-- Evaluates and recommends to the Board qualified director nominees for election using the criteria set forth in the Committee's charter - · Evaluates and recommends changes to the size, composition and structure of the Board and its - · Reviews and recommends Board and committee leadership structure and committee membership - Assists the Board with oversight and review of environmental, social and governance matters - Administers and oversees the annual Board and Committee evaluation process - Oversees Board succession planning - Reviews and recommends to the Board changes to our corporate governance guidelines
+Members: Primary Responsibilities: John W. McNamara (Chair) Mark A. Emkes • Evaluates and recommends to the Board qualified director nominees for election using the criteria set forth in the Committee's charter Frank C. Miller Evaluates and recommends changes to the size, composition and structure of the Board and its committees Kimberly T. Scott Reviews and recommends Board and committee leadership structure and committee membership Assists the Board with oversight and review of environmental, social and governance matters Administers and oversees the annual Board and Committee evaluation process Oversees Board succession planning Reviews and recommends to the Board changes to our corporate governance guidelines

-STOCK REPURCHASE COMMITTEE
+STOCK REPURCHASE COMMITTEE 0 meetings in fiscal 2024